jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Here, a positive word (»better«) and a suggestion go together.
 Who would not like an improvement?!
-A »yes« is guaranteed as well as a meaningless finding which would be »people want improvements«.
+A »yes« is guaranteed – as well as a meaningless finding which would be »people want improvements«.

-Aside from your questions you could influence the user with your feedback.
-Your feedback may suggest that there are good or bad answers.
+Aside from your questions you could influence the user with your
+feedback: Your feedback may suggest that there are good or bad answers.
 For example, it may be tempting to correct users and show the »right way« of doing something: